janoglezcampos/llvm-yx-callobfuscator/README.md

 * ### How the pass works
+    Knoledge about indirect syscalling, dynamic stack spoofing and common terms like hooks, register, stack... is assumed.
+    This is not an in-depth guide, just enough to get you throw the execution flow.

-    First, we go through every defined function in the module; if any of them is found in the config file, we store it.
+    First, we go through every defined function in the code; if any of them is found in the config file, we store it.
 Once we find all the functions that will be obfuscated, we create two tables:
     * ```__callobf_dllTable```: This contains all required dlls for obfuscated functions; each dll has an ID, which is its index in the table.
     * ```__callobf_functionTable```: This contains all obfuscated functions and information about which dll contains them, the number of arguments of the function, if it is a syscall, etc.

-    At compile time, these tables will be partially initialized, but the only value we need at this moment is the function ID (its index in the function table).
+    At compile time, this tables will be partially initialized, but the only value we need at this moment is the function ID (its index in the function table).

     After building the tables, we find every call to the obfuscated functions; for each of them, replace the call by a call to ```__callobf_callDispatcher```, and pass the id as the first argument, then pass all the function arguments.

     ```__callobf_callDispatcher``` has is defined as ```PVOID __callobf_callDispatcher(DWORD32 index, ...)```.
 It will get all the info it needs from the function table by using the ID (index) in the first argument.

     A function has its entry partially initialized until it is called; at that moment, ```__callobf_callDispatcher``` will store all the required information to call and obfuscate the function and pass the other arguments to the function being called.

 * ### How the dispatching system works

     The dispatching system starts by initializing the frame table (```__callobf_globalFrameTable```), used to cache posible frames and gadgets that will be used to build the obfuscated stack.
-The method is the same as explained [here](https://klezvirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/), still an outstanding job.
+The obfuscation method is the same as explained [here](https://klezvirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/), still an outstanding job.

     When __callobf_callDispatcher gets invoked, the following happens:
   * Loads the function if needed:
     * Gets the dll from the dll table and loads it if needed.
     * Find the function in the IAT and store the address in the function table.
     * Find if the call is a syscall; if it is, get the ssn and store it in the function table.

   * Build a fake stack using the values stored in the frame table     and store it over the current stack pointer.
   * Update the ciclic value used to pick which values are used for    building the stack.